raquelroldo/log-test/README.md

 ## Running

 In the file index.html you will find the challenge code.
-To run the application, click the link bellow.
+To run the application, click the link.
 [Run Challenge](https://raquelroldo.github.io/log-test/index.html)

 ## Testing

 In the file testing.js is where you will find the unit test using QUnit plugin.
-To run the tests, click on link bellow.
+To run the tests, click on link.
 [Run Tests](https://raquelroldo.github.io/log-test/testing.html)